Restoring our precious peatlands

 We're working with landowners to improve the condition of the peatlands they own, and we campaign for the protection of key peatland sites.

 We purchase key peatland sites to protect them from destruction, restoring them and then maintaining them through continuous monitoring.
 We're dedicated to preserving these precious habitats for future generations of both people and wildlife.

 Large heath butterfly reintroduction

 The large heath butterfly (also known as the Manchester argus) has been locally extinct in it's home city for 150 years.
-But we're bringing it back to the Manchester Mosses.
+But we're bringing it back to the peatlands of Greater Manchester.